JustasB/BlenderNEURON/docs/source/getting-started.rst

 ******************************
 Visualizing Cell Model Voltage
 ******************************
-...
+1. Have your model with activity loaded in NEURON
+2. Select Cell Group to animate under 'Cell Groups'
+3. Expand 'Cell Group Options'
+4. Check off 'Record Activity'
+ - Activity will be recorded next time the cells are imported
+5. Choose Recording Settings
+ - Set start and stop recordings to capture activity in your simulation
+ - Select variable to record (v/voltage by default)
+ - Select 'Sampling Period'; how many milliseconds between samples collected of the variable
+ - Select 'Frames per Milliseconds', the number of frames of animation will be taken up by each millisecond of NEURON activity
+ - Set colors to correspond with the variable low and high values
+6. Import cells with 'Import Cell Groups to Blender' under 'Import / Export'
+7. Scrub the timeline on the bottom to see animation

 ****************************
 Adding Synapses by Proximity
 ****************************

-1. Load a model with at least 2 cells
+1. Have at least 2 cells instantiated in NEURON
 2. Add cells that will form synapses to different groups
 3. Expand 'Form Synapses'
- - This section will appear when you have at least two cell groups
+ - This section will appear when you have at least two groups
 4. Select groups for the 'Source' (presynaptic) and 'Destination' (postsynaptic) cells.
  - Must be different groups
+5. Select synaptic mechanism next to 'Synapse'
+ - ...

 ******************************
 Confining Cells between Layers